Tejaswini Kolhapure

-Tejaswini Kolhapure (born 1 January 1980)is an Indian super model and actress.
+Tejaswini Kolhapure (born 1 January 1980) is an Indian super model and actress.

 Personal life

 Kolhapure was born in Mumbai in a Maharashtrian family.
-Her father, Pandharinath Kolhapure, is a classical singer whose family was from Kolhapur.
-She is the youngest sister of Shivangi Kolhapure (wife of Shakti Kapoor) and Padmini Kolhapure and mausi (aunt) to Shraddha Kapoor.
+Her father, Pandharinath Kolhapure, was a classical singer whose family was from Kolhapur.
+She is the youngest sister of Shivangi Kolhapure (wife of Shakti Kapoor) and Padmini Kolhapure and mausi (maternal aunt) to Shraddha Kapoor.

 She is the niece of singer Lata Mangeshkar, as her paternal grandmother was the half-sister of Deenanath Mangeshkar, Lata's father.
-Her mother was a Mangalorean Nirupama Prabhu her family hailed from Mangalore.
-She held a job working for the airlines.
+Her mother, Nirupama Prabhu, had a job working for the airlines.

 Kolhapure and her husband, Pankaj Saraswat, had a daughter in 2015.

 Career

 Before she started her career with modelling and films, she made her debut with a television series, Mujhe Chaand Chahiye, directed by Raja Bundela on Zee TV.
-She appeared in the "Saughat" and "Tum Bin", episodes of the miniseries Rishtey on Zee TV.
+She appeared in the "Saughat" and "Tum Bin" episodes of the miniseries Rishtey on Zee TV.
 She was also involved in theatre.